LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello/README.md

 ### Create the File

-You should now be inside of the  `~workspace/module1/exercises/hello` folder, where you will make a new file named `hello.c`.
-You will use the command `ls` to list the contents of the folder `hello`.
+You should now be inside of the  `~/workspace/module1/exercises/hello` folder, where you will make a new file named `hello.c`.
+The linux command to create a file is `touch`.
+Then verify that the file was created by using the command `ls` to list the contents of the current folder.
 ```
 $ touch hello.c
 $ ls